 Amend section to read as follows:

-903.2.3 Group E. An automatic sprinkler system shall be provided for Group E Occupancies.
+903.2.3 Group E. An automatic sprinkler system shall be provided for Group E fire areas.

 EXCEPTIONS:

 Portable school classrooms with an occupant load of 50 or less calculated in accordance with Table 1004.1.2, provided that the aggregate area of any cluster of portable classrooms does not exceed 6,000 square feet (557 m2); and clusters of portable school classrooms shall be separated as required by the building code; or